 how i got here.

 Since 2003, I’ve been providing creative services under this whimsical name.
 I have a deep appreciation for cats, a fondness for deep red colours, and a penchant for memorable naming conventions.
-One day, while I was in a silly mood, the word “rubicat” just popped into my head and refused to leave!
+One day, while I was in a silly Seuss-like mood, the word “rubicat” just popped into my head and refused to leave!

 a creative by any other name…